pingcap/docs-tidb-operator/en/upgrade-a-tidb-cluster.md

     `spec.<pd/tidb/tikv/pump>.baseImage` + `spec.<pd/tidb/tikv/pump>.version` > `spec.<pd/tidb/tikv/pump>.baseImage` + `spec.version` > `spec.<pd/tidb/tikv/pump>.image`

-    Usually, all components in a cluster are in the same version.
+    Usually, components in a cluster are in the same version.
 It is recommended to configure `spec.<pd/tidb/tikv/pump>.baseImage` and `spec.version`.
+Therefore, you can upgrade the TiDB cluster simply by modifying `spec.version`.

     {{< copyable "shell-regular" >}}